Dash Cam with Parking Mode: Your 24/7 Car Guardian

 How Does a Dash Cam with Parking Mode Actually Work?

-At its core, parking mode is a feature that allows your dash cam to continue monitoring your vehicle’s surroundings even when the engine is turned off.
+At its core, parking mode allows your dash cam to continue monitoring your vehicle’s surroundings even when the engine is turned off.
 Unlike normal recording, it doesn’t just run continuously, which would quickly drain your battery and fill up your memory card.
 Instead, it uses intelligent triggers to record only the moments that matter.

 Impact Detection (G-Sensor)